 CLALS serves as an academic resource for civil society organizations working to expand understanding, raise awareness, change policies, and provide services.
 CLALS partners with the following diverse think-tanks and NGOs in the DC metro area and beyond:

-- Programa Salvadoreño de Investigación sobre Desarrollo y Medio Ambiente (PRISMA) collaborates with CLALS on its Ford Foundation-funded work on Elites and Power in Central America.
+- The Programa Salvadoreño de Investigación sobre Desarrollo y Medio Ambiente (PRISMA) collaborates with CLALS on its Ford Foundation-funded work on Elites and Power in Central America.

 - The Washington Office on Latin America has partnered with CLALS for its projects on Social Exclusion & Violence in Central America and Elites and Power in Central America, as well as for ongoing work related to the Cuba Initiative.